-- (a) The DSL or the DDSL should always be available to discuss safeguarding concerns and may be contacted via the school email in relation to any safeguarding concerns out of school hours. - (b) If in exceptional circumstances the DSL and DDSL are unavailable, staff must not delay taking action.
-Staff should speak to their line manager or a member of the SLT and / or advice should be taken from children's social care.
+- (a) The DSL or the DDSLs should always be available to discuss safeguarding concerns and may be contacted via school email in relation to any safeguarding concerns out of school hours.6 - (b) If in exceptional circumstances the DSL and DDSL are unavailable, staff must not delay taking action.
+Staff should speak to their line manager and / or advice should be taken from children's social care.
 Their contact details are set out at the front of this policy. - (c) Where a child is suffering, or is likely to suffer from harm, a referral to children's social care and / or police should be made immediately.
 Staff should be aware of the process for making referrals direct to children's social care and / or the police in these circumstances.
-See section 12 below for further details on making a referral. - (d) Any action taken by a member of staff pursuant to this requirement should then be shared with the DSL or DDSL, or a member of the SLT, as soon as is practically possible.
+See section 11 below for further details on making a referral. - (d) Any action taken by a member of staff pursuant to this requirement should then be shared with the DSL or DDSL as soon as is practically possible.

-9.3 Action by the DSL
+8.3 Action by the DSL

-- 9.3.1 On receipt of a report of a concern, the DSL will consider the appropriate course of action in accordance with the appropriate Local Safeguarding Partners procedures and referral threshold document.
-Such action may include: - managing any support for the pupil internally via the Academy's own pastoral support processes, seeking advice from children's social care where required (see 10 below); - (b) undertaking an early help assessment (which generally requires parental consent) (see 11 below); or - (c) making a referral for statutory services (see 12 below). - 9.3.2 The views of the child will be taken into account when considering the appropriate course of action but will not be determinative. - 9.3.3 Where the concern relates to the welfare of a pupil who is aged 18 or over, the DSL will consider whether it is necessary to refer such concerns to the Safeguarding Adults Board rather than, or in addition to, children's social care. - 9.3.4 If it is decided that a referral is not required, the DSL will keep the matter under review and give ongoing consideration to a referral if the pupil's situation does not appear to be improving.
+- 8.3.1 On receipt of a report of a concern, the DSL/DDSLs will consider the appropriate course of action in accordance with the appropriate Local Safeguarding Partners procedures and referral threshold document.
+Such action may include: - (a) managing any support for the pupil internally via the Academy's own pastoral support processes, seeking advice from children's social care where required (see 9 below); - (b) undertaking an early help assessment (which generally requires parental consent) (see 10 below); or - (c) making a referral for statutory services (see 11 below). - 8.3.2 The views of the child will be taken into account when considering the appropriate course of action but will not be determinative. - 8.3.3 Where the concern relates to the welfare of a pupil who is aged 18 or over, the DSL/DDSLs will consider whether it is necessary to refer such concerns to the Safeguarding Adults Board rather than, or in addition to, children's social care.